andy-t-wang/anthropic-hackathon/README.md

 100k context window enabled us to pass in the DOM
 ## What's next for Chameleon -- Automatically Style White-Label Software
-Fonts
+- Fonts
-Images
+- Images
-Gradients
+- Gradients
-Animations
+- Animations
-Able to create a comprehensive thematic library for each component.
+- Able to create a comprehensive thematic library for each component.
+- Continuous deploy (automatically detecting source code updates and regenerating the style sheet)